-Dr Guy-Charles Fanneau De La Horie, Non-Executive Director
+Dr Guy-Charles Fanneau de la Horie, Non-Executive Director

 Over the past 20 years, Guy-Charles has built, and led, biotech executive teams where he has acted as Chief Executive Officer.
 During his tenures, he has successfully led IPOs and completed multiple fundraisings.
 Guy-Charles' expertise in the biotech field in both public and private companies encompasses launching and selling new drugs in untapped markets, with successful early access programs.
 Specifically, Guy-Charles has served as Chief Executive Officer at three biotech companies, including, until very recently, Euronext Growth traded, Pherecydes Pharma, a biotech company that develops treatments against resistant bacterial infections; and Neovacs, a therapeutic vaccine company.
 Guy-Charles has also held senior positions at Biogen, a Nasdaq listed global biotechnology company.
 Guy-Charles managed the IPO and associated successful financing of Neovacs in 2010, and in 2021, led Pherecydes Pharma through an oversubscribed placing.
+Guy-Charles founded Angels Santé, the largest European network of Business Angels dedicated to health, and sits on its board of directors.

-Dr Guy-Charles Fanneau De La Horie is a member of the Remuneration and Nomination Committee.
+Dr Guy-Charles Fanneau de la Horie is a member of the Remuneration and Nomination Committee.